Skip to content

 Custom Tiered Cache

-Custom Tiered cache allows you to work with Cloudflare’s support team to set a custom topology that fits your specific needs, for instance you have close upper tiers or you have an unique traffic pattern.
-If you want a custom topology, please contact your CSM.
+Custom Tiered cache allows Enterprise customers to work with their account team to set a custom topology that fits your specific needs, for instance you have close upper tiers or you have an unique traffic pattern.
+If you want a custom topology, please engage your account team.

 Availability